Deeply Learning Deep Inelastic Scattering Kinematics: Introduction

 \section{Introduction}

-Studies by a multitude of deep-inelastic scattering (DIS) experiments all over the world have revealed information on the quark-gluon structure of nuclear matter and established quantum chromodynamics (QCD) as the theory of the strong interaction~\cite{HERAPROPOSAL,Abi:2020wmh,Gautheron:2010wva}.

-The experiments at the HERA collider facility at the DESY research center in Hamburg, Germany have played an important role is these studies.
+Measurements of deep-inelastic scattering (DIS) by a multitude of experiments all-over the world~\cite{HERAPROPOSAL,Abi:2020wmh,Gautheron:2010wva, Arrington:2021alx,PDB2021} and the study of these measurements by the theoretical and experimental communities~\cite{PDB2021} have revealed information on the quark-gluon structure of nuclear matter and established quantum chromodynamics (QCD) as the theory of the strong interaction.
+The experiments at the HERA collider facility at the DESY research centre in Hamburg, Germany have played an important role in these studies.
 HERA has been the only electron-proton collider built so far~\cite{Voss:1994sr}.
 The data collected in the years 1992 - 2007 have provided truly unique information on the internal structure of the proton and other hadrons~\cite{Abramowicz:2015mha}.

-The key component in these studies has been a precise reconstruction of DIS kinematics, using information from the accelerator and the detectors.
+The key component in these studies has been a precise reconstruction of the DIS kinematics, using information from the accelerator and the detectors.
 Multiple methods have been applied at the HERA experiments~\cite{Bassler:1994uq} to reach an optimal precision in each particular measurement.
 Each of the classical reconstruction methods uses only partial information from the DIS event and is subject to specific limitations, either arising from the detector or the assumptions used in the method.

-With the DIS measurements at the upcoming Electron-Ion Collider in mind~\cite{AbdulKhalek:2021gbh}, we present in this work a novel method for the reconstruction of DIS kinematics based on supervised machine learning and study its performance using data from the ZEUS experiment~\cite{ZEUS:1993aa} at HERA.
-For our approach, we develop deep neural network (DNN) models that are optimized for the problem and allow to take the full information from the DIS event into account.
+With the DIS measurements at the upcoming Electron-Ion Collider in mind~\cite{AbdulKhalek:2021gbh}, we present in this work a novel method for the reconstruction of DIS kinematics based on supervised machine learning and study its performance using Monte Carlo simulated data from the ZEUS experiment~\cite{ZEUS:1993aa} at HERA.
+For our approach, we develop deep neural network (DNN) models that are optimised for the problem and are allowed to take full information from the DIS event into account.
 We train the DNN models on simulated data from the ZEUS experiment and compare the results from our trained model with the results from the classical reconstruction methods.